 Please contact Mr. Frederick Galano, Director of Financial Aid, at 201-547-6382 or via email at email@example.com if you have questions.
 We are here to help.

 Policy for Divorced Parents

 In the case of divorced parents who file for Financial Aid, each parent’s need is evaluated independently of the other’s.
 The tuition payment responsibility stipulated in the divorce decree is used as the basis for allocating financial aid.
 Unless specifically stated in the divorce decree, Prep assigns equal responsibility to each party for determining need.
 Therefore, if only one parent files a financial aid application, financial aid will be determined and awarded only for that portion of the tuition which is the filing parent’s tuition payment responsibility; the non filing parent will be expected to pay his or her portion of tuition in its entirety.
 Award amounts may be modified at any time based on current and subsequent stipulations of the divorce proceedings.

 Please contact the Director of Financial Aid for clarification or questions.

 The Scholarship Fund for Inner City Children--for families with children attending Catholic schools within the Archdiocese of Newark (Bergen, Essex, Hudson, Union County)

-Applications will be available starting October 1, 2013 and can be obtained by visiting www.sficnj.org.
-The deadline to submit your completed application is December 31, 2013.
+Applications can be obtained online by visiting www.sficnj.org.
+The deadline to submit your completed application is April 15, 2016.